 The return must be signed and dated by the president, vice president, treasurer, assistant treasurer, chief accounting officer, or any other corporate officer (such as tax officer) authorized to sign.
-A receiver, trustee, or assignee must sign and date any return required to be filed on behalf of a corporation.
+Receivers, trustees, or assignees must also sign and date any return required to be filed on behalf of a corporation.